Marin37/Homebrew-Guide/homebrew_dev/app_dev.rst

 ...............

 The first thing you'll need to get to start a project is a Makefile.
-These files are used to tell ``make`` how to turn your code into a executable .nro file.
+These files are used to tell ``make`` how to turn your code into an executable .nro file.
 Luckily there's a `premade template project <https://github.com/switchbrew/switch-examples/tree/master/templates/application>`_ that can be used for this purpose.

 Download the whole application folder from the GitHub repo and put it somewhere on your computer.